beeyorn/getFeed/README.md

 # getFeed
-Python script for Facebook graph API.
+Python script for downloading a Facebook group feed into JSON-format.
+It iterates through posts and creates a file per post.